 The stress response and therapy

-This post describes the mechanism of the stresss response, primarily in physiological terms, then gives some of the psychological consequences and then describes to usefulness of therapy in dealing with the legacy of stress.
+The stress response can have a significant role to play in long term patterns of distress.
+Here we look at the mechanism of the stresss response, primarily in physiological terms, then some of the psychological consequences and then the usefulness of therapy in dealing with the legacy of stress.

 John Sapsford